 - Develop a better understanding of graphic design in the various communication industries (journalism, advertising, publishing, public relations, etc.)

-Classes are taught by faculty from the Division of Advertising Temerlin Advertising Institute and the Division of Art (Creative Computation - Digital and Hybrid Media).
-21 credit hours.
+Classes are taught by faculty from the Temerlin Advertising Institute, the Division of Art, and the Center of Creative Computation.

 For more information about the interdisciplinary minor in Graphic Design, contact: